JayWalker512/parallel_tools_list/README.md

 Parallel Tools
 ==============

 A list of parallel implementations of common CLI (and other) tools.
+I cannot guarantee complete feature parity of these tools, but I have done minimal testing to ensure that the basic functionality is the same.

 pigz (gzip)
 ------------